silvestreh/onScreen/README.md

 `integer`.
 Throttle delay.
 Throttles calculation callback, so it will executed no more than specified delay ms.<br>
 __default__: `null`
 #### toggleClas
 `string`.
-Tells the plugin to add a specified class when elements enter the viewport and remove it when they leave.<br>
+Tells the plugin to add a specified class when the elements enter the viewport and remove it when they leave.<br>
 __default__: `null`
 #### lazyAttr
 `string`. onScreen will look for this attribute on `<img>` tags and replace the `src` attribute with this one's.<br>